72nd/baserowdantic/README.md

 ## Walkthrough / Introductory Example

-This sections offers a hands-on look at the ORM capabilities of baserowdantic.
-You can find a running version of this code at [example/orm.py](https://github.com/alex-berlin-tv/baserowdantic/blob/main/example/orm.py).

-**Not in the mood for lengthy explanations?** Then check out the [examples/orm.py](https://github.com/alex-berlin-tv/baserowdantic/blob/main/example/orm.py) example directly.
+This sections offers a hands-on look at the ORM capabilities of baserowdantic. **Not in the mood for lengthy explanations?** Then check out the [examples/orm.py](https://github.com/alex-berlin-tv/baserowdantic/blob/main/example/orm.py) example directly.
 It demonstrates how to work with all the implemented field types.

 This introduction provides only a brief overview of the functions.
 For a more detailed description of all features, please refer to the sections below.